Trick Daddy: Music career

 Following Back By Thug Demand, Trick Daddy appeared on several singles by DJ Khaled: "Born-N-Raised" in 2006 from Listennn... the Album in 2006, "I'm So Hood" from We the Best in 2007, and "Out Here Grindin'" from We Global in 2008, all among numerous other rappers.
-"Born-N-Raised" peaked at #83 on the Hot R&B/Hip-Hop Singles, and "I'm So Hood" peaked at #19 on the Hot 100 and #5 on the Hot Rap Tracks.
+"Born-N-Raised" peaked at No. 83 on the Hot R&B/Hip-Hop Singles, and "I'm So Hood" peaked at No. 19 on the Hot 100 and No. 5 on the Hot Rap Tracks.
 He appeared on Pitbull's 2007 album The Boatlift.
 Trick Daddy left Slip-n-Slide in 2008 and released his 8th studio album Finally Famous: Born a Thug Still a Thug on September 25, 2009, under his own Dunk Ryder Records label, which by now had grown to include fellow Miami artists Ice "Billion" Berg, Fella, Bad Guy, Kasino, A-Dot, NoLove, Dutch Dirty and Gold Rush, most of which eventually parted ways with the label to start their own independent ventures.
-He released a single featuring Young Jeezy, called "I Can't Leave These Streets Alone", and then was featured on the track "This Is For You", from Jeezy's latest album, Thug Motivation 103: Hustlerz Ambition, released in December 2011.
+He released a single featuring Jeezy, called "I Can't Leave These Streets Alone", and then was featured on the track "This is for You", from Jeezy's latest album, Thug Motivation 103: Hustlerz Ambition, released in December 2011.
 In July 2012, Trick Daddy released a mixtape entitled Dick & Dynamite as a prequel to his upcoming album release.
 He continues to tour the United States, performing a mix of both his classic hits and his new releases.

 Film career

 In 2010, Trick Daddy appeared in the film Just Another Day playing Roman, a drug dealer.
 The film is about the intersecting lives of an aspiring rapper and an old successful rapper over the course of one day.
-In 2018 Trick Daddy started appearing in the VH1 reality series Love & Hip Hop: Miami.
+In 2018, Trick Daddy started appearing in the VH1 reality series Love & Hip Hop: Miami.
 In 2017, he started his podcast co-hosted by Supa Cindy.